Certificate Program-A (CP-A)

 Musicianship and Technique Courses:

-PERCUSSION ENSEMBLE-1 (8 class sequence – 16 contact hours)
+Technical Proficiency: (9 class sequence – 18 contact hours)

-This class is designed to help students integrate all the information that they are receiving in other classes and apply that information towards the steady development of new performance skills.
+Drummers Lab 1: This class is designed to help students integrate all the information that they are receiving in other classes and apply that information towards the steady development of new performance skills.
 Tasks include playing variations of single paradiddles with accents on the bass drum and crash cymbal, and the application of alternate sticking in a variety of 8th and 16th note grooves.

 2. US ROOTS (JAZZ)